-In addition you may want to file

-Designation of

-Beneficiary forms: SF

-2823 and SF 2808

-regarding life insurance and lump sum

-benefits which may

-be payable on the

-death of the annuitant.
-A copy of the

-death certificate or

-divorce/annulment

-decree should be

-sent, whichever applies.
+In addition you may want to file Designation of Beneficiary forms: SF 2823 and SF 2808 regarding life insurance and lump sum benefits which may be payable on your death.
+A copy of the death certificate or divorce/annulment decree should be sent, whichever applies.